-I also serve as Director of Regional Symposia for the Guitar Foundation of America, and had the honor of co-hosting the 2019 GFA National Convention and Competition in Miami.
+I also serve as Director of National School Summit and Convention Concert Manager at the Guitar Foundation of America, and had the honor of co-hosting the 2019 GFA National Convention and Competition in Miami.

 I’m currently a Lecturer of music theory and classical guitar performance at the Frost School of Music, University of Miami, where I serve as a member of the Experiential Music Curriculum Leadership Team.

 I am very fortunate to be able to share my passion with an audience.
 With over 18 years of solo performance experiences that have taken me to South America, Central America, North America, Europe, and China, I have also played with several groups including the Miami Guitar Trio, the FIU Symphony Orchestra, The Frost Symphony Orchestra, the Henry Mancini Institute Orchestra, the Florida Grand Opera, the New World Symphony, the Santa Fe Desert Chorale, and have had the opportunity to play under the baton of Michael Tilson Thomas, Jeff Beal, and James Newton Howard.

 I have recorded guitars for several musicians including a project with Jorge Mejia and the HMI Orchestra that received a Latin GRAMMY nomination in 2018, and a track for Ernesto Fernandez’s album Pa’lante, which received a Latin GRAMMY nomination in 2020.